 Skills Required for Proofreading

-A professional proofreader’s duty will be to present an article in a precise and professional way.
+A professional proofreader’s duty will be to present an article precisely and professionally.

-If you have a grip on language and if you are keen enough to detect the error of any sentence that will be enough to start a career on proofreading.
+If you have a grip on language and are keen enough to detect the error in any sentence, that will be enough to start a career in Proofreading.

-Proofreading is very trendy career options and proofreaders are always in demand.
+Proofreading is a trendy career option, and proofreaders are always in demand.

-It also gives a good buck if you are looking for a side hustle income as a proofreader.
-So take a proper guide and start a freelance proofreading business.
+It also gives a good buck if you seek a side hustle income as a proofreader.
+So, take a proper guide and start a freelance proofreading business.

-If you find passion about it, I bet you you can earn more than your imagination.
+I bet you can earn more than your imagination if you find passion in it.

 Some quality and skills that defines that you are going to be a good proofreader:

-The quality which most of the good proofreader’s poses are –
+The quality that most good proofreaders have –

 - Capability to focus on reading for long periods